What is Dental Informatics?

 Developing a Medical-Dental Model of Care to Manage Diabetes

 The goal of this project is to develop and implement a new model of care (MOC) to support management of diabetic individuals/populations and their oral health; to facilitate cross-disciplinary care models wherein primary care practitioners engage in oral health screening and dental providers perform diabetes status assessment, with triage to appropriate care; and tracking of compliance and outcomes.
 IOSH oral health informatics core is specifically focused on designing/developing clinical decision support tools and enhancing the referral tools for this initiative.

 Most School-based sealant programs (SBSPs) collect examination, service, and follow-up data using a paper form which can vary slightly from state to state.
 This data is then entered into an Excel-based application known as Sealant Efficiency Assessment for Locals and States (SEALS) developed by Center for Disease Control and Prevention (CDC) for each hosting facility.
 At the end of the school year the program administrator/s run a series of macros from the Excel-based application to create reports that covers several annual outcome (types and numbers of services delivered at school events) as well as program costs and logistics of events, e.g., personnel, equipment, materials, and travel.

-In late 2013, Delta Dental of Wisconsin funded Marshfield Clinic Research Foundation to design a state-of-the art software application that can overcome some of the limitations of using excel based application as well as moving away from collecting data on paper forms.
+In late 2013, Delta Dental of Wisconsin funded Marshfield Clinic Research Institute to design a state-of-the-art software application that can overcome some of the limitations of using excel based application as well as moving away from collecting data on paper forms.